 How to File a Wrongful Death Lawsuit

 The laws vary from state to state.
-In Indiana, immediate family members, spouses, children, siblings, and parents (all must be adults), are allowed to file a suit for the wrongful death of a loved one.
+In Indiana, immediate family members, spouses, children, siblings, and parents may be allowed to recover damages for the wrongful death of a loved one.
 In Indiana, family members have two years from the date of the death to file a wrongful death suit claim, which means that a family should consult with a lawyer as soon as possible to ensure a lawsuit is filed before time runs out.

 To file a wrongful death suit, you must show that: